LeidermanLab/clotFoam_sd/README.md

-# clotFoam_sD
+# ShearDependentPltAgg
 ## Overview
-clotFoam_sD provides a general framework for simulating shear-dependent platelet-mediated coagulation in OpenFOAM.
+ShearDependentPltAgg provides a general framework for simulating shear-dependent platelet-mediated coagulation in OpenFOAM based on our original clotFoam solver.
 The solver is based on the platelet aggregation model of Leiderman & Fogelson 2011, with a 12 species coagulation cascade with positive feedback that leads to thrombin generation.
 The coagulation model is inspired by Fogelson & Kuharsky 1998.
 The solver is built on the icoFoam code developed by [OpenCFD Ltd.](http://openfoam.com/) to solve the fluids/pressure equations.
 Target applications for clotFoam include:

 * platelet-mediated coagulation